ofer987/dotfiles/omnisharp/README.md

-# How to Install OmniSharp server and Vim Plugin
+# How to Install OmniSharp Server and Vim Plugin

 ## Required